 Establishing a search committee should be done before your current management company is phased out.
+This is an important component when it comes to how to change HOA management companies.
 The process of transitioning a new company in can be lengthy, requiring many interviews, process reviews, and board meetings to make determinations.

 Share the News with Homeowners